marcelfarres/pimonitor/README.md

 ### LEDs Don't Light Up

+**If using the Kano hat:**

+1. Make sure the hat is fully seated on the GPIO header
+2. Try running with sudo: `sudo python3 led-monitor.py`
+3. Check that the Pi has enough power (use a good quality power supply)

+**If using a standalone LED ring:**

 1. Double-check your wiring (GPIO 18 to DIN, don't forget the 470Ω resistor!)
 2. Make sure LED_COUNT matches your actual ring size
 3. Try running with sudo: `sudo python3 led-monitor.py`
-4. Check your power supply (needs 5V with enough amperage)
+4. Check your power supply (needs 5V with enough amperage - LED rings can be power-hungry)

 ### Service Won't Start